 Address: 110 Amersham Road, Reading RG4 5NA

-Whitley Community Development Association offer a community cafe, fresh and long life food on weekdays, 9am to 1pm.
+Whitley Community Development Association offers a community cafe, fresh and long life food on weekdays, 9am to 1pm.

 Telephone: 0118 374 0052